My clients often ask about shareholders agreements – whether it is a good idea to create one, how best to do so, and when to put one in place.

 The other common reason to write your own based on a template is cost.

-A solicitor (or an accountant) might charge from £300 to £2,000 for drawing a standard agreement.
-Compared to a charge-out rate of several hundred pounds per hour, this might seem reasonable – especially if the cost split between all the owners.
+A solicitor (or an accountant) might charge a fixed price ranging from £500 to £3,000 for drawing a standard agreement.
+Compared to a charge-out rate of several hundred pounds per hour for working more flexibly, this might seem reasonable – especially if the cost of the agreement is split between all the owners.
 But when you consider that the work that the professional does is essentially to customise a template, the value for money is much less.

 Solicitors themselves use templates to draw documents.
 Traditionally, many used what are called “precedents”, template paragraphs of text covering a single matter, to build up the document.
 Commonly nowadays, they download an entire document template, just as you might, from a legal stationer.